platformsh/platformsh-docs/sites/friday/src/increase-observability/application-metrics/understanding.md

 Multiple application observability features are available for your {{% vendor/name %}} projects.

 A full access to [Blackfire](https://www.blackfire.io/) is bundled with all your PHP and Python projects.
-The continuous profiling of your NodeJS and Go applications is available directly from Console under the `Profiling` tab of your environments.
+The continuous profiling of your NodeJS and Go applications is available directly from the Console under the `Profiling` tab of your environments.

 ## Blackfire: Deterministic observability for PHP and Python